 All of us at the Birmingham Press were stunned and saddened by the sudden death of Steve Beauchampe, at the age of 61.

-I first met Steve when I became joined the Football Supporters Association in 1988.
+I first met Steve when I joined the Football Supporters Association in 1988.
 By then he had been heavily involved with the FSA and the pioneering magazine Off the Ball for several years and was one of a small group of fans from all clubs who were helping take the first steps in transforming football from what was famously described as a “slum game for slum people” into the all-encompassing global phenomenon it is today.

 Steve was also involved with the Birmingham City fanzine Tired & Weary and regularly appeared in the media talking about the club’s affairs, often a difficult task during what was a turbuent period at St Andrews.
-Whether in print or on air, he was a passionate advocate of supporters rights and challenged the perception prevalent at that time that anyone who attended a football match was an inarticulate potential thug ripe for explotation and abuse.
+Whether in print or on air, he was a passionate advocate of supporters rights and challenged the perception prevalent at that time that anyone who attended a football match was an inarticulate, potential thug ripe for exploitation and abuse.

 Steve was an active member of the Friends of Moseley Road Baths, wrote a centenary history of the Grade II* building, Pools of Memory – A History of Moseley Road Baths, and was heavily involved in the ongoing campaign to ensure the future of the facility.